thequietlife/CTI-101/assets/security architecture.md

 * With **DevSecOps** security encompasses the entire software process. ♾️ Security is **built-in** to each stage rather than an afterthought at the end of a release.
 Referred to as **Security by Design**.
 It allows for collaboration and feedback across the three groups, Dev, Security and Ops.

 🟪 Secure Coding <br>

+Secure Coding needs: <br>

+⭕ List of Secure Coding Practices.
+Checklists for how code will be written - e.g. input checking when coding buffers to prevent a buffer overflow; specify how authentication will be done; error handling routines.
+Check [OWASP](owasp.org) for secure coding practices <br>
+⭕ Trusted Libraries.
+See what can happen even with code from a trusted source,[Log4j](https://www.cisa.gov/news-events/news/apache-log4j-vulnerability-guidance).
+It had a vulnerability that a threat actor was able to exploit.
+It was discovered after it had been released thereby adding to the cost of fixing it <br>
+⭕ Standard Architectures.
+Plan out in advance how the system should look and communicate it to the entire organisation <br>
+⭕ Mistakes to Avoid.
+See [OWASP Top Ten Web Application Security Risks](https://owasp.org/www-project-top-ten/).
+Between the 2017 list and the 2021 list most of the vulnerabilities are the same.
+There are only three new ones in 2021 <br>
+⭕ Software Bill of Materials (SBOM) is a detailed list of everything that makes up our systems or applications we are building.
+Including:
+* Components
+* Libraries
+* Dependencies
+* Versions
+* Origins
+* Vulnerabilities <br>

+🟪 Vulnerability Testing <br>
+* Testing through the SDLC
+* Static Application Security Testing (SAST)
+  - referred to as "white" box testing
+  - it looks inside the source code
+  - finds vulns earlier (shift left in the dev process)
+* Dynamic Application Security Testing (DAST)
+  - referred to as "black" box testing
+  - looks at the running app
+  - finds vulns later, usually in the test phases
+* Both SAST and DAST should be used
+* Chatbots can be used to write and debug code.
+The negative are that a chatbot could inject vulns and can expose your IP.
+There was a case where employees were using a chatbot for debugging and in that process released their proprietary code into the system.
+See [Samsung Software Engineers Busted for Pasting Proprietary Code Into ChatGPT](https://au.pcmag.com/news/99575/samsung-software-engineers-busted-for-pasting-proprietary-code-into-chatgpt)